GluuFederation/docs-supportportal-prod/index.md

 1. Click New Ticket at the top of the page.

-2. Enter a subject and description of the problem.

-3. As you enter a subject, a list of suggested articles in the knowledge base appears.
-You can click one of the articles instead of submitting the request.
-Encouraging end-users to look for answers in the knowledge base can deflect tickets.

-4. If you belong to multiple organizations, select the organization for this support request.

-5. Add any attachments.The file size limits are 1 MB for Essential, 7 MB for Team, and 20 MB for Professional and Enterprise.
+2. Select the version of the Gluu Server that your are currently using.

+3. Select the OS you are using.

+4. Confirm that you are using both 64-bit hardware and the server has at least 4GB of RAM (these are basic requirements for all Gluu Server deployments).

+5. Enter a ticket title.

+6. Enter a ticket description.
+Note: the ticket editor supports markdown formatting.
+Use this [markdown formatting guide](http://dillinger.io/) if you are not familiar with markdown.

+7. Choose a category for the ticket.

+8. Choose a status for the ticket.

+9. Choose a priority for the ticket.

+10. Set the ticket privacy to either public or private.
+By default customer tickets are marked as private.

+11. If you have supporting details or information hosted on another site, include a link to the supporting information.

-6. To cc colleagues or partners, use a comma to separate each email address.
+12. To cc colleagues or partners, use a comma to separate each email address.

-7. Click Submit.
+13. Upload files for any additional supporting information.

 > Note: Use our guide to learn [how to create a good ticket](../how-to-ask.md) on Gluu Support.